Directors’ WarRoom

 The WarRoom is not built around presentation, performance or polite discussion.

-It is built around serious examination of structural reality: where pressure is rising, clarity is narrowing, authority is centralising, succession is becoming harder, exit readiness is still too dependent, or the organisation is carrying more complexity than its current architecture can hold.
+It is built around serious examination of structural reality: where pressure is rising, clarity is narrowing, authority is centralising, succession is becoming harder, exit readiness is still too fragile, or the organisation is carrying more complexity than its current architecture can hold.

 The point is not to impress the room.